PLANETAS Group Members

 Graduate student, Georgia Tech

 B.S.
-Geological Sciences, Salem State University, May 2021
+Geological Sciences, Salem State University, 2021

 Sharissa joined the PLANETAS group in the Fall of 2021.
 She is interested in surface processes, geomorphology, and experimental studies of sediment-water flows.
 She is currently using experimental studies in a pressure chamber to characterize how changes in pressure, temperature, and water-rock ratios affect the transport and deposition of sedimentary flows on Mars.
 She’s also a member of the Curiosity rover’s MAHLI instrument team.